 The information included here discusses the entity-wide, continuous process to ensure internal control systems are working as intended.
 The role of the executive monitoring sponsor includes facilitating and verifying that the Contractors' State License Board monitoring practices are implemented and functioning.
-The responsibilities as the executive monitoring sponsor(s) have been given to: David Fogt, Registrar; and Michael Melliza, Chief of Administration.
+The responsibilities as the executive monitoring sponsor(s) have been given to: David Fogt, Registrar; Michael Jamnetski, Chief Deputy Registrar.